MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-available-permissions.md

 #### microsoft.directory/applications/permissions/update

-This permission allows updates to various properties on single-tenant and multi-tenant applications, including delegated permissions, application permissions, authorized client applications, required permissions, and consent properties.
+This permission allows updates to various properties on single-tenant and multitenant applications, including delegated permissions, application permissions, authorized client applications, required permissions, and consent properties.
 It doesn't grant the ability to perform consent.
 Grants access to all fields on the application registration API permissions and Expose an API pages:

 ![This permissions grants access to the app registration API permissions page](./media/custom-available-permissions/app-registration-api-permissions.png)